-Currently, the first year of our program is made up of the following rotations, and is intended to create a foundation in psychiatric and medical clinical care for the resident.
+The first year of our program is made up of the following rotations, and is intended to create a foundation in psychiatric and medical clinical care for the resident.

-The first year combines 6 months of off service rotations with 6 months of psychiatry.
-These rotations are intertwined throughout the year as a way to promote wellness and become familiar with colleagues in the department of psychiatry throughout the entire year.
-First years also complete an evening of Emergency Psychiatry and home call (please see call schedule for more information).
+The first year combines 6 blocks of primary care and neurology rotations with 6 blocks of psychiatry rotations.
+These rotations are intertwined throughout the year as a way to promote wellness and become familiar with colleagues in the department of psychiatry throughout the entire year, as well as build upon knowledge gained on primary care and neurology rotations.

-While doing these rotations, residents also have a half-day in a long-term psychodynamic psychotherapy clinic in which the residents are assigned their first psychotherapy cases.
-This clinic also consists of group supervision with both psychodynamic-oriented and behavioral therapy-oriented attendings.
+While doing these rotations, residents also have a half-day in a long-term psychotherapy clinic in which the residents are assigned their first psychotherapy cases.
+This clinic also consists of group supervision with both psychodynamic-oriented and behavioral therapy-oriented therapists.
 Residents also have individual supervision for their psychotherapy cases.
-In addition to this supervision, residents are provided a faculty member for the year to meet with weekly to work on career development, case diversity, professionalism, and research.

-This year is our dedicated experience to longitudinal outpatient psychiatry.
+The third year of residency is a dedicated experience in longitudinal outpatient psychiatry.
 Residents receive individual supervision while in various clinics while also continuing psychotherapy clinic one half day per week with psychotherapy supervision.
 Resident may also elect to add additional research time to their schedule.
 Residents see patients in a variety of settings including:

 Psychiatry residents perform a variety of therapies including short and long-term therapies, individual, behavioral therapies, pharmacological and crisis intervention.